Going Back To Rehab After A Relapse

-Recent research has shown that roughly half of the people who enter a treatment program for their drug or alcohol addiction will relapse within less than a year of being released from it.
+Recent research has shown that roughly half of the people who enter a treatment program for drug or alcohol addiction will relapse within less than a year.

-While statistics like this might sound discouraging, relapsing is actually considered a normal part of the recovery process because of all the physical and emotional challenges that an addicted person is going through.
+While statistics like this might sound discouraging, relapsing is considered a normal part of the recovery process because of all the physical and emotional challenges addiction puts people through.

-In fact, the medical community considers relapsing to be a symptom of addiction and recovery.
-That is why many rehab centers offer special rehab programs that provide extended care which can last throughout a person’s lifetime.
+The medical community considers relapsing to be a symptom of addiction and recovery.
+That is why many rehab centers offer special rehab programs that provide extended care or aftercare, lasting throughout a person’s lifetime.

-What To Do After A Relapse: A Step-By-Step Guide
+What To Do After A Relapse: A Four-Step Guide

-The first step that a person who is seeking addiction treatment after a relapse should take is to call their treatment sponsor right away.
+The first step that a person seeking addiction treatment after a relapse should take is to call their treatment sponsor right away.

 Next, remove all the drugs or alcohol from the home so that they won’t be a temptation.
 It may be necessary to call a local police department for help with this process if the substances are illegal.